omarrodriguez01/starter-template/README.md

 # starter-template
-Starter Code for Monorepo
+Starter Code for Monorepo with Nest.js and Next.js pre-setup

 Install all dependencies with yarn
 `yarn install`

 To start backend only
-`yarn nx start:dev backend`
+`yarn nx start:dev api`

 To start frontend only
-`yarn nx start frontend`
+`yarn nx dev web`

 To start all with nx
-`yarn nx run-many --parallel --target=start --projects=frontend,backend`
+`yarn nx run-many --parallel --target=start --projects=api,web`

 To start all repo with docker
 `docker-compose up`